 Lemmon - Bison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lemmon - Bison is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Lemmon - Bison who work in management occupations (31.10%), office and administrative support (11.02%), and farm management occupations (6.02%).

-A relatively large number of people in Lemmon - Bison telecommute to their jobs.
-Overall, about 30.53% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 30.53% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of adults in Lemmon - Bison who are college-educated is close to the national average for all communities of 21.84%: 20.23% of the adults in Lemmon - Bison have a bachelor's degree or advanced degree.